revodatanl/vibe-coding-asset-bundle-template/README.md

 We recommend indexing the Databricks [DLT documentation](https://docs.databricks.com/aws/en/dlt) in addition to the Cursor rules.
 You can do this by using the [`@docs`](https://docs.cursor.com/context/@-symbols/@-docs) command.

+Furthermore, Databricks Labs is actively developing a [MCP](https://github.com/databrickslabs/mcp?tab=readme-ov-file#unity-catalog-server).
+This can also be added to the Cursor.

 ## Contributing

 Contributions to improve this template are welcome.
 Please feel free to submit issues or pull requests.